gonzalobarbitta/flux-training/README.md

 Wait for Flux to start by running `kubectl -n flux rollout status deployment/flux`

+### Give write access

+At startup, flux generates a SSH key.
+SSH public key can be found running `fluxctl identity --k8s-fwd-ns flux`.
+Copy this key and create a deploy key with write access on your GitHub repository.

 ### Sync cluster with Git repository

 Flux's main feature is the automated synchronisation between a version control repository and a cluster.
 In other words, if you make any changes to your repository, those changes are automatically deployed to your cluster.